Our Library’s manuscript books are one of the University’s great collections.

 In certain ways, the New College catalogue will innovate.
 Chiefly, where it is the normal practice to catalogue only the medieval manuscripts, treating them as a discrete collection independent of the rest — even if that should mean the omission of material from numbered sequence — and we intend to catalogue all of the manuscripts held by the College, not only those of interest to medievalists dealing in western European languages.
-There is intended to be an entry in our catalogue for every numbered manuscript, and we will consider for inclusion certain ‘archive’ items obviously within the conceptual ambit of a manuscript collection, as opposed to an institutional archive.
+There is intended to be an entry in our catalogue for every numbered manuscript, and we shall consider for inclusion certain ‘archive’ items obviously within the conceptual ambit of a manuscript collection, as opposed to an institutional archive.
 The historical unity of the Library and the diverse patterns of donation and acquisition that have made it what it is over more than six centuries, will be an educative feature of the catalogue; it represents a new approach.

 The catalogue is being compiled by Dr James Willoughby (Research Fellow), with close help from Dr Will Poole (Fellow Librarian).